TorahBibleCodes/TorahBibleCodes/README.md

-# The grimoire of Atzeemov (WORKING IN PROGRESS, DRAFT)
+# The grimoire of Atzeemov

 #  The Torah Bible Codes - David Ben Zelateh v0.1